-It is hard to imagine how a survivor feels after going overboard, and after recent incidents this year -- one passenger who fell from Carnival Glory and a couple who toppled off Grand Princess -- you're not alone in wondering what it's like and how it happens.
-There are those who intentionally end their pain, and there are those who are reckless, careless and silly in their behavior never believing they can fall overboard.
+It is hard to imagine how someone could fall off a cruise ship.
+The railings are so high, and there are always people around who could prevent a misstep.
+But overboards do happen; there are those who intentionally end their pain, and there are those who are reckless, careless and silly in their behavior, never believing they can fall overboard.
 However, when it does happen, what is involved and how does the crew feel when dealing with such an emergency?

-The price paid by the crew and ship is nothing compared to one who has lost his life, for sure.
-But when hanky panky has played a role, then it is a different matter.
-One ex-cruise director stated, "To accidentally fall overboard is usually due to alcohol and then the press enters, putting the cruise industry in the cross hairs ... turning it into bad publicity for us as a whole."
+When passengers engage in reckless behavior that results in an overboard, it's not only dangerous to them, but creates problems for the ship and the entire cruise industry.
+As one ex-cruise director told us, "To accidentally fall overboard is usually due to alcohol and then the press enters, putting the cruise industry in the cross hairs ... turning it into bad publicity for us as a whole."

-It's not always that way, though.
+However, partying is not the only cause of overboard situations.
 A friend who works as a doctor onboard ships tells me he's experienced seven instances in which passengers have gone overboard.
 And get this: None of them were alcohol or drug related!
-One fell off when he lost balance standing on a table while the ship was full speed ahead -- he survived.
+One fell off the ship when he lost balance standing on a table while the ship was full speed ahead -- he survived.
 Two separate incidents occurred while people were taking pictures on the pier, backed off and fell between the ship and the pier (perhaps the term should be "overpier"); both survived, amazingly, without being squashed.
-Another was a staged event for personal gain and the last two were successful suicides.
+Another was a staged event for personal gain, and the last two were successful suicides.

 "As you can see it isn't always fun," says a ship's captain.
 "There is something about ships that sometimes causes people to check their brains at the pier -- and they reclaim them only after they disembark."